-The Industrial Relations Code, 2020 provides a broader framework to protect the rights of workers to make unions, to reduce the friction between the employers, and workers and to provide regulations for settlement of industrial disputes.
+The Industrial Relations Code, 2020 provides a broader framework to protect the rights of workers to make unions, reduce the friction between employers, and workers and provide regulations for the settlement of industrial disputes.

 - The Trade Unions Act, 1926

 - The Industrial Employment (Standing Orders) Act, 1946

 SCOPE & APPLICABILITY

 The Code is designed to consolidate & amend the laws regarding Trade Unions, conditions of employment in Industrial establishment or undertaking, and sleek settlement of industrial disputes.
 The code regulates the subsequent areas: